CARF Recognizes Volunteers of America Greater New Orleans' Quality Programs

-Volunteers of America Greater New Orleans has been granted four consecutive three-year accreditations by the Commission on Accreditation of Rehabilitation Facilities (CARF), an international nonprofit accreditor for health and human services.
+Volunteers of America Greater New Orleans has been granted a three-year accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF), an international nonprofit accreditor for health and human services.
 This is the FIFTH consecutive three-year award Volunteers of America Greater New Orleans has received.

-The most recent accreditation consisted of The CARF team of surveyors which reviewed over 909 standards to evaluate the organization’s conformance in eleven separate programs.
+During the three day survey, the three person team of surveyors reviewed 950 standards to evaluate the organization’s conformance in eleven separate programs.
 We were in complete compliance with 97% of these standards.
 The surveyors reviewed agency documentation, consumer records, interviewed stakeholders; such as persons served, families, staff, funders, partnering agencies and board members.
-CARF accreditation is a “seal of approval” that means organizations such as Volunteers of America are not doing just an effective job for constituents, but a superior job.

 Why did we want to be accredited?